Individual Therapy Program for Addiction

 Cognitive behavioral therapy reveals harmful cognitive processes and helps people replace them with positive processes.
 In other words, CBT identifies harmful thoughts and replaces them with healthy thoughts.

 CBT helps people develop coping skills and identify triggers and challenges that could hinder them from remaining on track.
-Cognitive behavioral therapy can be effective for people who suffer from addiction and co-occurring mental health disorders.
+Cognitive behavioral therapy sessions can be effective for people who suffer from addiction and co-occurring mental health disorders.

 Dialectical behavior therapy is a type of cognitive behavioral therapy.
 DBT helps people learn how to regulate their emotions.
-It also instructs individuals on how to eliminate self-destructive behaviors and equips recovering addicts with relapse-prevention skills.
+It also instructs people on how to eliminate self-destructive behaviors and equips recovering addicts with relapse-prevention skills.

 DBT focuses on improving 4 particular skill sets.
 These include distress tolerance, emotion regulation, mindfulness, and interpersonal effectiveness.